 Tracking task completion – assume there are tasks such as ‘map process’, ‘write development spec’, ‘build development’, ‘run integrated test’.
 Some project managers will regularly ask task owners for progress updates in the form of percentage complete.
-The percentages that are collected will often be innacurate.
-There may be task owners who work dilligently to provide accurate progress reports, but there will also be task owners that provide false percentages and leave work until the last minute.
-With larger projects there isn’t time to micro-manage and check honesty.
+The percentages that are collected will often be inaccurate.
+There may be task owners who work diligently to provide accurate progress reports, but there will also be task owners that provide false percentages and leave work until the last minute.
+With larger projects, there isn’t time to micro-manage and check honesty.
 This can lead to finding delays only at the deadline which can have a critical path impact and cause a project delay.
 I recommend not to allow percentage completion tracking on tasks, consider them either done or not done.
 Keep pressure on for completion prior to deadlines.

 Reporting status and escalating tasks which are behind schedule – another way to get tasks done is through escalation.
 There are a number of issues with this: